DaRealDorseyBro/MoDoPublic/README.md

 MoDo Also now has a economy!
 Do you're daily chores and go work hard to earn some money!
 * **Leveling**,
 MoDo has just came out with a leveling system!
 Its pretty simple, level up by being active and sending messages!
-## Thanks for looking at my bot, and remember, it only takes 6 clicks to invite him!
+## Thanks for looking at my bot!
+(P.S.
+It only takes 6 clicks to invite him,)